rrriki/file-downloader/README.md

 ## Contributing
 Want to contribute?
 Great!

-Ideas and suggetions are welcome.
+Ideas and suggestions are welcome.
 Contact me through [REVEWARE] or make a pull request on [GitHub]

 ## License
 - MIT